node-js-libs/cli/README.md

 **cli is a tool for rapidly building NodeJS command line apps**

-It includes:

-- A full featured opts/args parser
+It includes a full featured opts/args parser + plugin support to add commonly used options.
-- Support for plugins (see below)
-- Automatically build usage details with `-h,--help`
-- Auto-detect the app version from a nearby *package.json* when using `-v,--version`

 ## Example